 If you’re using a wide-mouthed container, you have the option of covering the top with nylon or wire netting.
 Insert the cuttings through the holes, and that will offer some support to the cuttings.
 Another advantage, especially in warmer areas, is that the netting prevents mosquitoes from laying eggs in the water and multiplying.

-Soft cuttings are pretty quick to root in water.
+According to Arlington arborists for gardening services, soft cuttings are pretty quick to root in water.
 You don’t need to use any rooting hormones.
 If you have some herbs growing in the garden, snip off 6-inch sections from growing tips and put them in the water-filled containers.
 The best part of growing herbs from cuttings is that you can use the ones you get from the supermarket.
 Just wash them in plain water and cut off the lower portion.

 Remove lower leaves from cuttings and trim the lower tips close to the nodes from where the roots arise.
 When they are inserted into the bottles, there shouldn’t be any leaves touching the water.
 They can rot easily and spoil the water, as they do in flower vases.